Palace of the Porphyrogenitus: History

 The Palace was constructed during the late 13th or early 14th centuries as part of the Blachernae palace complex, where the Theodosian Walls join with the later walls of the suburb of Blachernae.
 The name of the palace is known due to the accounts of the Byzantine historian Michael Critobulus, who described and named the palace during the Ottoman siege of Constantinople in 1453.
 Although the palace appears at first glance to be named after the 10th-century emperor Constantine VII Porphyrogenitus, it was built long after his time, and is in fact named after Constantine Palaiologos, a son of the Emperor Michael VIII Palaiologos.
 "Porphyrogenitus", meaning literally "born to the purple", indicated a child born to a reigning emperor.
 The emperor would show off the newborn heir from the balcony and have them proclaimed “Caesar Orbi”, or “ruler of the world”.
-The palace also seemed to have unintentionally served as a location for usurpers and emperors in waiting to live in.
-Andronicus III stayed in the palace until his grandfather fully abdicated the throne.
-Similarly, John VI Kantakouzenos stayed in the palace while negotiating his regency of John V Palaiologos with Empress Anna of Savoy.
-Finally, John V Palaiologos would stay in the palace while completing his removal of John VI Kantakouzenos from power.
+The palace also seems to have unintentionally served as a residence for usurpers and emperors in waiting.
+Andronicus III lived there until his grandfather fully abdicated the throne.
+At the conclusion of the Byzantine civil war of 1341–1347, John VI Kantakouzenos stayed in the palace while negotiating his regency of John V Palaiologos with Empress Anna of Savoy.
+The regency ended in another civil war, and John V Palaiologos lived in the palace while completing his removal of John VI Kantakouzenos from power.
 The palace served as an imperial residence during the final years of the Byzantine Empire.

 The palace suffered extensive damage due to its proximity to the outer walls during the Ottoman conquest of Constantinople in 1453.
 Afterwards it was used for a wide variety of purposes.
 During the 16th and 17th century, it housed part of the Sultan's menagerie.
 The animals were moved elsewhere by the end of the 17th century, and the building was used as a brothel.
 From 1719, the Tekfur Sarayı pottery workshop was established, and began to produce ceramic tiles in a style similar to that of İznik tiles, but influenced by European designs and colors.
 The workshop had five kilns and also produced vessels and dishes.
 It lasted for around a century before going out of business, and by the first half of the 19th century, the building became a poorhouse for Istanbul Jews.
 In the early 20th century, it was briefly used as a bottle factory, before being abandoned.
 As a result, only the elaborate brick and stone outer façade survived as one of the few surviving examples of secular Byzantine architecture.

 In July 2010, the palace underwent extensive restoration.
 In March 2015, a new roof was added to it and glass windows installed.
 As of 2021, the Palace has become a museum, with wooden floors and a new staircase.